cham·ois ǀ noun ǀ \ sham-ˈwä \ : a small animal that looks like a goat and that lives on mountains in Europe

 Conditions weren’t ideal (okay, they were pretty lousy), so I know I can improve my grade—which in this case means lowering my finish time, while simultaneously amping up my heart rate and blood pressure.

-The examiners, it turns out, are generous graders.
-The 90-minute passing mark set by the creators of the Chamois Trophy is attainable by nearly all trail runners and fast hikers, for that matter.
+The examiners, it turns out, are tough graders.
+The 75-minute passing mark set by the creators of the Chamois Trophy is attainable by most trail runners, but you will definitely need to put in your best effort!

 Want to know how it works?
 Ready, Set, Go!